NTCIR-ToT/bench/ntcir-2026/submission-instructions/README.md

 ## Upload Runs to NTCIR-ToT in TIRA

-Please go to the [submission page](https://www.tira.io/task-overview/ntcir-tot) and click on "Submit" and then on "Upload new Run".
+Please go to the [submission page](https://www.tira.io/task-overview/ntcir-tot) and click on "SUBMIT" and then on "UPLOAD NEW RUN".
 Next, please fill out the runs details in the submission form that should look like the following:

 <img width="3054" height="1642" alt="Screenshot_20260709_212455" src="https://github.com/user-attachments/assets/ebf61fca-224d-4a07-8d61-8b13e77bf3b5" />